flxo/rogcat/README.md

         --no-dimm           Use white as dimm color
         --overwrite         Overwrite output file if present
     -r, --restart           Restart command on exit
-        --shorten-tags      Shorten tags by removing vovels if too long for human terminal format --show-date         Show month and day in terminal output --show-time-diff    Show the time difference between the occurence of equal tags in terminal output -s, --skip              Skip records on a command restart until the last received last record is received again.
+        --show-date         Show month and day in terminal output -s, --skip              Skip records on a command restart until the last received last record is received again.
 Use with caution!
     -V, --version           Prints version information